Published: Tuesday, Oct. 15th, 2019

 The key to a great wedding ceremony is to make it flow.
 And when we talk about “flow,” we’re referring to the words and the emotion of the ceremony, and that magical combination of saying the right thing at the right time.

 When planning a wedding ceremony, consider what traditions or readings will resonate with the couple and audience.
-Perhaps there’s a prayer, or a reading, or a traditional blessing that speaks to the couple's values or emotional state.
+Choose a prayer, reading, traditional blessing, song lyrics, or poem that speaks to the couple's values and emotional state.
 Then, decide where to fit these parts into the ceremony.

-Once you have everyone feeling the way you want them to (at ease, happy, and excited for what comes next) you can transition into pieces that are heavier/deeper while still early in the ceremony (e.g. the “we take this seriously” type pieces).
+Once you have everyone feeling the way you want them to be (at ease, happy, and excited for what comes next), you can transition into pieces that are heavier or deeper, while still early in the ceremony (e.g. the “we take this seriously” type pieces).

-From there you can go into personal stories, vows, and the ring exchange, shifting the emotion to light-hearted, which helps to send the guests and the couple into the reception with smiles on their faces and love in their hearts.
+From there, you can go into personal stories, vows, and the rings exchange, shifting the emotion back to light-hearted.
+This helps to send the guests and the couple into the reception with smiles on their faces and love in their hearts.

-A quick example of a light-hearted and personal component is a hand blessing.
-This piece, which talks about the gift that the other’s hands are to them, fits perfectly after the ring exchange since: the couple are most likely already holding hands; the couple’s hands were just the focus of ring exchange; and the piece fits well emotionally following the promises of the ring exchange.
+If you need an example of a quick example of a light-hearted and personal component, consider a hand blessing.
+Hand blessings, which typically talk about the gift that the other’s hands are to them, fits perfectly after the ring exchange, because: the couple are most likely already holding hands; the couple’s hands were just the focus of ring exchange; and the piece fits well emotionally following the promises of the ring exchange.

-We know it’s not always possible, based on the ceremony, to create the perfect flow.
-However, taking flow into consideration as you create the ceremony will go a long way toward making the couple's day - and ceremony - perfect.
+We know it’s not always possible to create the perfect flow -- it depends on what your couple wants to include in the ceremony.
+However, taking flow into consideration as you create and format your script will go a long way toward making the couple's day - and ceremony - perfect.